ForSetGeorgia/Email-Signature/README.md

 * Go to Gmail > Settings
 * Scroll down to Signature section (towards the bottom)
 * Paste in the signature
+* Update the following:
+  * name
-* Update the staff name and job title
+  * job title
+  * phone
+  * email (hover over email, click change, update BOTH text fields with your email address)
+* Turn on the checkbox under the signature textbox with the text 'Insert this signature before quoted text...'
 * Click save at the bottom